creation-extro/AI-Robotics-Project/Phase1_ObjectDetection/notebooks/Phase1_ObjectDetection/test_videos/docs/Document.md

 ## Challenges
 - Initially missed small objects
 - Fixed by adjusting confidence threshold to 0.7

+The objects are in this link https://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/